RanL703/Blog-2-Tweet-Agent/README.md

 # 🤖 Blog to Twitter Bot

 Turn your blog posts into engaging Twitter threads automatically!
-This AI-powered bot uses Google's Gemini AI to transform your blog content into perfectly crafted tweet threads, making your content sharing smarter and more efficient.
+This AI-powered bot monitors your blog directory and instantly creates Twitter threads from new posts.

 📖 **Follow my blog**: [TheRanLBlog](https://theranlblog-psi-inky.vercel.app/) - Where I share my tech adventures and insights!

+## 🎉 What's New in v2.0

+- ✨ **Real-time Monitoring**: Now watches your blog directory for new posts
+- 🚀 **Instant Processing**: Automatically handles new markdown files as they arrive
+- 🔄 **Startup Processing**: Picks up the latest post when you start the bot
+- ⚡ **Smart Directory Handling**: Better path management across operating systems
+- 🛡️ **Improved Error Handling**: Better recovery from API and file system issues

 ## ✨ Features